 But they wouldn't go into that without getting immunity from criminal prosecution for themselves for the documents that they were going to hand over.

-And then it went a step further, like you said, which was not just about what happened to Cheryl Mills uh and Heather Samuelson.
+And then it went a step further, like you said, which was not just about what happened to Cheryl Mills and Heather Samuelson, but they actively decided they would help Hillary Clinton conceal this information from the American people by saying,

-It will not be subject to FOIA requests, Freedom of Information Act requests from groups like the ACLJ, because it won't ever be in our custody, and we'll destroy it for you when the uh time when we've done our investigation.
+even though we're taking your laptop, it's not in our custody and thus it will not, and they put this down in writing, it will not be subject to FOIA requests, Freedom of Information Act requests from groups like the ACLJ because it won't ever be in our custody and we'll destroy it for you when the time when we've done our investigation.

-So, in other words, the evidence has already been destroyed.
+So in other words, the evidence has already been destroyed.

 So that's an interesting question.

-We can't determine from the document these documents have this has been a fight we've been having with the FBI, just so people know, since 2016 to get this information.
+These documents have, this has been a fight we've been having with the FBI, just so people know, since 2016 to get this information.

 We then pushed to get the agreements themselves.